Jaykantkumar1938/Road_Accidnent_Data_Analysis/README.md

 single carriageways had the highest count of road casualties in the year 2022, specifically amounting to 145k

-percentage of Current Year Casualties By Area
+# Percentage of Current Year Casualties By Area